robinroestenburg/deferring/README.md

 ## TODO

+* add support for more Rubies
 * check out what is going on with uniq: true
 * collection(true) (same as reload)
 * collection.replace
-* `set_inverse_instance`?
-* add service on one side of the collection, will not make it through to the other side?
 * validations!
+* validate: false does not work

 ## Contributing